 Foundations in the Humanities is for motivated students who want to spend their entry-year reading, writing, thinking, and talking about important ideas, human possibilities, and universal knowledge.
 Above all, itʼs for someone like you: someone who has high expectations of yourself and of your school, who values small classes where you know everyoneʼs name, and who is looking for an intensive and challenging learning experience.
 Itʼs for those who want to improve not just themselves but the world.

 Foundations students apply to King’s Arts (EKA).
-King’s projects a minimum 80% final entrance average for admission to King’s Foundations in Western Thought and Civilizations for Ontario high schools students.
+For Ontario high school students a minimum 79% final entrance average is required.
 Averages are calculated on the top six 4U or 4M credits including English 4U.

 In Foundations in the Humanities, you’re part of a dedicated learning community of no more than 25 gifted students who study a common curriculum, attend lectures together, reflect on their learning in small discussion groups called tutorials, and, yes, who still make time to socialize together!

 FH students are embraced by the larger community of KingÃŠÂ¼s University College, a liberal arts university of just over 3200 full-time students and an affiliate of Western University.

 The KingÃŠÂ¼s campus boasts a wonderful natural setting that combines the old and the new.
 Your classes are just as likely to meet in turn-of-the-century Dante Lenardon Hall as in state-of-the-art Darryl J. King Student Life Centre.
 Students have full access to library facilities, both those of our own Cardinal Carter Library as well as the many libraries that make up WesternÃŠÂ¼s library system, giving you "the best of both worlds."